lopezdsr/sql-query/sqlref/timeseries_functions_artifact.md

 **TS_TRS(String, TimestampType) or TS_TRS(String, String)**
 Output: TRS
 Creates a TRS that determines the granularity and start time of a time series.
 - The first parameter specifies the granularity of the TRS.
-It can be specified using any of the formats accepted by the Java [parse function of the Duration class](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence-).
+It can be specified by using any of the formats that are accepted by the Java [parse function of the Duration class](https://docs.oracle.com/javase/8/docs/api/java/time/Duration.html#parse-java.lang.CharSequence-).
 - The second parameter specifies the start time of the TRS.
-It can be specified either as a TimestampType or as a string that uses any of the formats accepted by the Java [DateTimeFormatter class](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html).
+It can be specified either as a TimestampType or as a string that uses any of the formats that are accepted by the Java [DateTimeFormatter class](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html).

 **TS_TRS_DEFAULT()**
 Output: TRS